 Adelle has given talks sharing her story to groups of women, students, educators, parents, college classes, and professionals and has published various articles in newspapers, magazines and online.
 She has been interviewed on radio stations, such as CBC radio and appeared on The LowDOWN: A Down Syndrome Podcast.
 She has attended local, national, and international Down syndrome conferences, and met individuals with Down syndrome and experts in the field from around the world, many of whom are contacts she established while traveling to India and later Scotland for the international World Down Syndrome Congress.
 In 2019, she spoke about the importance of stories at the Canadian Down Syndrome Society’s national conference in Victoria, B.C.

-In 2019, she completed a forty-five day around-the-world trip with her family, and you will likely find her writing her life story, swimming at the cottage, reading a book, or out for a jog with her dog Louie in the vicinity of Georgetown, Ontario where she currently lives.
+In 2019, she completed a forty-five day around-the-world trip with her family, and you will likely find her writing her life story, swimming at the cottage, reading a book, or out for a jog with her dog Louie in the vicinity of Peterborough, Ontario where she currently lives.